 - The Works Art and Design Festival (June 21-July 3)

 Edmonton's river valley has over 150 km of trails just waiting to be explored.
-These trails are perfect for jogging, cycling, and taking in the sprawling urban parkland that is the North Saskatchewan river valley.
+These trails are perfect for jogging, cycling, and taking in the sprawling urban parkland that is the North Saskatchewan River valley.
 Feeling adventurous?
 Blaze your own trail on a segway tour with River Valley Adventure Co., or rent a canoe, kayak, or even a paddle board to navigate down the scenic river through the middle of the city!

 City Market Downtown and the Old Strathcona Farmers Market are moving from their indoor winter homes to the great outdoors, while the 124 Grand Market is re-opening in May.
-Produce, hand-made jewelery, clothing, art and unique home goods are all on the menu, as well as unique food trucks and outdoor entertainment.
+Produce, hand-made jewelry, clothing, art and unique home goods are all on the menu, as well as unique food trucks and outdoor entertainment.

 Here's a tip: stop by the market in the morning and gather a spread for a picnic lunch in the river valley.
 With a plethora of parks scattered throughout the valley, there's plenty of opportunity to take a break and play a game of Frisbee!

-Click here for a complete list of Edmonton's Farmers Markets.
+Click here for a complete list of Edmonton's Farmers' Markets.